 - 1. The variance of the noise in the price model never entered our analysis.
 That's because our hypothetical investor is completely insensitive to risk he cares only about the expected result, not about its variance.
 No real investor is like this. - 2.
 The price law (1) is certainly wrong: it has the ith trade S_i increasing not just the ith price P_i but also every subsequent price.
 A better law would surely make the impact of trading temporary.
 Bertismas and Lo consider one such law, for which the problem still has a closed-form solution derived by methods similar to those used above.
 The take-home message: Discrete-time stochastic dynamic programming is easy and fun.
 Of course a closed-form solution isn't always available.
 When there is no closed-form solution one must work backward in time numerically.
 The hardest part of the whole thing is keeping your indices straight, and remembering which information is known at time i, and which is random.
-The example just presented has an interesting continuous-time analogue.
-You'll be asked to work this out on HW4.
-When to sell an asset.
-This is an optimal stopping problem.
-It's also interesting because the state is described by a discrete variable as well as a continuous one.
+Example 2: When to sell an asset.
+This is an optimal stopping problem, analogous to Example 2 of Section 6.
 My discussion follows Section 2.4 of Bertsekas.
 The problem is this: you have an asset (e.g. a house) you wish to sell.
 One offer arrives each week (yes, this example is oversimplified).
 The offers are independent draws from a single, known distribution.
 You must sell the house by the end of N weeks.
 If you sell it earlier, you'll invest the cash (risk-free), and its value will increase by factor (1 + r) each week.
-Your goal is to maximize the expected cash on hand at the end of the Nth week.
+Your goal is to maximize the expected present value of the cash generated by the sale.
+We shall ignore transaction costs.
 The control, of course, is the decision (taken each week) to sell or not to sell.
-The state in a given week consists of (a) the current offer, and (b) whether the house is already sold.
-We use w to denote the current offer, and s, n to denote sold vs. not-sold.
-The state evolution is summarized by Figure 1.
+The value function is $$V_i(w)$$ = expected present-value at week i of current and future sales, if the house is still unsold, the current week is i, and the current offer is w.